|

 Stroll through Römerberg at sunset.

-Römerberg is the heart of the market — and at sunset, it’s pure magic.
+Römerberg is the heart of the market, and at sunset, it’s pure magic.
 The golden light hits the rooftops, the tree lights flicker on, and the whole square feels like a Christmas movie scene.
-This is the best time to take photos — and also when you’ll realize why Frankfurt’s Christmas Market is among the oldest and most beautiful in Germany.
+This is the best time to take photos and also to realize why Frankfurt’s Christmas Market is among the oldest and most beautiful in Germany.

 Shop at Paulsplatz for authentic Christmas gifts